-Unlike Apple’s limited filtering, Netsanity has extensive, network level parental controls that will block not just porn, but 30+ other categories with one click.
+Unlike Apple’s limited filtering, Netsanity has extensive, network-level parental controls that will block not just porn, but 30+ other categories with one click.
 Parents need to be aware that most porn is accessed via hidden apps, non-Safari browsers, proxy servers, and the dark web.
 Apple’s content filtering does not address any of those access points.
-Parents who need a serious website filter will still need a powerful tool, like Netsanity’s content filtering and network-level blocking to protect their kids from pornography and other harmful content.
+Parents who need a serious website filter will still need a powerful tool, like Netsanity’s content filtering and network-level blocking to protect their kids from pornography, proxy sites, and other harmful content.

 Furthermore, Netsanity offers both YouTube and Safe Search options.
 This means that you don’t have to completely block Google searches nor the YouTube app to protect kids from unsuitable content.
 We feel that Apple missed out by not having those as core options, and points to the continued need for services that are designed specifically for the task of parental controls.